-What is Computer Vision
+What is Computer Vision?

-Computer vision allows computers to gain an understanding of digital images and videos.
+Computer vision is the process of understanding digital images and videos using computers.
 It seeks to automate tasks that human vision can achieve.
-This involves methods of acquiring, processing, analyzing and understanding digital images, and extraction of data from the real world to produce information.
-It allows computers to understand digital images and videos.
-It also has sub-domains in object recognition, video tracking, and motion estimation thus having applications in medicine, navigation, and object modeling.
+This involves methods of acquiring, processing, analyzing, and understanding digital images, and extraction of data from the real world to produce information.
+It also has sub-domains such as object recognition, video tracking, and motion estimation, thus having applications in medicine, navigation, and object modeling.

 The Relationship between Machine Learning and Computer Vision

-Machine learning offers effective methods for acquisition, image processing, and object focus which are used in computer vision.
-Computer vision involves a digital image or video, a sensing device, an interpreting device, and the interpretation.
-Machine learning comes into the picture in the interpreting device and interpretation stage.
+Machine learning and computer vision are two fields that have become closely related to one another.
+Machine learning has improved computer vision about recognition and tracking.
+It offers effective methods for acquisition, image processing, and object focus which are used in computer vision.
+In turn, computer vision has broadened the scope of machine learning.
+It involves a digital image or video, a sensing device, an interpreting device, and the interpretation stage.
+Machine learning is used in computer vision in the interpreting device and interpretation stage.

-Relatively, machine learning is the broader field and this is evident in the algorithms that can be applied to other fields.
+Relatively, machine learning is the broader field, and this is evident in the algorithms that can be applied to other fields.
+An example is the analysis of a digital recording, which is done with the use of machine learning principles.
 Computer vision, on the other hand, primarily deals with digital images and videos.
-Computer vision also has relationships in the fields of artificial intelligence, information engineering, physics, neurobiology, and signal processing.
-The fields most closely related to computer vision are image processing and image analysis.
-The analysis of a digital recording is done with the use of machine learning principles.
+Also, it has relationships in the fields of information engineering, physics, neurobiology, and signal processing.

 Tasks involving Computer Vision